 Energy Conservation Incentive Program (ECIP)

-Introduced in spring 2004, this program aims to give schools and administrative units a financial incentive to use less electricity.
+Introduced in spring 2004, this program seeks to give schools and administrative units a financial incentive to use less electricity.
 The program sets a budget based on past consumption and lets participants “cash in” unused kilowatt-hours; those that exceed their electricity budgets pay the difference out of their own funds.

 By the end of the program’s third full year, participants collectively used 3% less electricity than budgeted – netting total savings of $830,000.
 The program aims to reduce electricity use by 5% from a 2003 baseline.
 A number of schools and administrative units have achieved this goal, but others have had their baselines adjusted upward to accommodate additional electricity use from new buildings and expansion of research-driven activity.

 BUILDING HVAC RECOMMISSIONING PROGRAM